Preimplantation Genetic Testing (PGT)

 What are the costs?

+PGT-A is not publicly funded.
 PGT-A has an additional cost to that of an IVF cycle.
-Please ask your doctor/nurse for the price list.

 How do I arrange PGT-A with the laboratory?